manikjain314/Crypto-Bot/README.md

 # Crypto-Bot by Manik Jain

 Functionality:
-- Support for LINK and FLOW.
-- Hourly updates on crypto prices.
+- Implementable on your own Discord server.

-TODO:
-- Added support for more cryptocurrencies
+- Support for hundreds of cryptocurrencies.
-- More user interactibility
+- Regular updates and notification of cryptocurrency prices and movements.